uptechteam/ios-cookbook/4-1-redux.md

 ## Middleware

-Redux is very simple framework, however it's designed with a lot of care and thought.
+Redux is a pretty simple framework, however, it's designed with a lot of care and thought.
 Redux supports a rich extension method called Middleware. **Middleware provides a third-party extension point between dispatching an action, and the moment it reaches the reducer.** We can use middlewares for logging, talking to an asynchronous API, playing sounds, and more.

 Let's take a look on a simple logging middleware: